|Otago Daily Times, 7 Aug 1922|

-Formed as Radio Ltd in 1922 to produce Ultimate receivers, and reorganised in 1936 to become Radio (1936) Ltd, the company behind one of the best-known names in NZ radio manufacturing would also become one of the countries largest.
-They produced a wide range of receivers, typically of high quality, for their Ultimate brand as well as their private brands - such as Golden Knight for Farmers, Rolls, Luxor and others.
+In 1936 the company was reorganised to become Radio (1936) Ltd and they went from strength to strength.
+They produced a wide range of receivers, typically of high quality, for their Ultimate brand as well as their private brands - such as Golden Knight for Farmers, Rolls, Skyscraper, Courier, Luxor and others.

 THE BEGINNINGS OF RADIO (1936) LTD.